 Originally written by Louisa May Alcott in 1868, Little Women follows four young sisters on the threshold of womanhood in post-Civil War America.
 Although the 1994 adaptation was brilliant, we're picking Greta Gerwig's award-winning 2019 remake for this list.

 Little Women is intrinsic not only to adolescence, but the female experience in particular.
-Gerwig honors the cozy literary classic while breathing new life into it.
+Greta Gerwig honors the cozy literary classic while breathing new life into it.

 The ensemble cast of Saoirse Ronan, Emma Watson, Florence Pugh, Eliza Scanlen, Laura Dern, and Timothée Chalamet also weight the film with knockout performances.

-8. Almost Famous (2000)
+11. Almost Famous (2000)

 Step into the world of hippies, rock gods, and life on the road with Cameron Crowe's poignant coming-of-age tale.

 Under the wing of the beautiful young groupie Penny Lane, Miller embarks on a wild journey to live out his dreams of rock journalism.

 Almost Famous unites the turbulence of reality with the romantic dream of rock and roll.
 It's biting yet warm, wrapping viewers up in the weed-scented nostalgia of the 1970s—the euphoria, the self-destruction, and all the rest of it.

-7. Lady Bird (2017)
+10. Lady Bird (2017)

 Greta Gerwig has a knack for translating the beautiful yet messy shift into adulthood for the big screen.

 What's even more impressive is the fact that Lady Bird was her directorial debut!
-You'd never have guessed it from the sheer vision and control Greta holds as she imbues Lady Bird with passion and wit.
+You'd never have guessed it from the sheer vision and control Gerwig holds as she imbues Lady Bird with passion and wit.

-Gerwig's smart comedy-drama follows Saoirse Ronan as Christine McPherson (or “Ladybird” as she dubs herself) on the last legs of high school in California.
-Trying to carve out an identity for herself, Ladybird is hectic, wistful, and full of longing.
+Gerwig's smart comedy-drama follows Saoirse Ronan as Christine McPherson (or "Lady Bird" as she dubs herself) on the last legs of high school in California.
+Trying to carve out an identity for herself, Lady Bird is hectic, wistful, and full of longing.

 The authentic feel of Lady Bird comes from its semi-autobiographical nature, with Gerwig having grown up in Sacramento herself.

-6. Boyhood (2014)
+9. Boyhood (2014)

 Filmed over the span of 12 years, Boyhood literally captures the evolution of one child into an adult.
-Viewers witness the characters grow older in real-time, with the script coming together naturally from the actors' real experiences.
+Viewers witness the characters grow older in real time, with the script coming together naturally from the actors' real experiences.

 Ethan Hawke and Patricia Arquette also star in this epic-scale project that's like no other movie you've ever seen.